gbadev-org/gbadoc/content/registers.md

 | <tt>C-D <FONT COLOR="#FF0099">(M)</FONT></tt> | Comm Mode - `00` = 8bit, `01` = 32bit, `10` = Multilink, `11` = UART
 | <tt>  E <FONT COLOR="#9900CC">(I)</FONT></tt> | Enable Comm Interupt

 Using the link port and a link cable, the GBA can transmit serial data in one of four modes: 8 bit, 32 bit, Multilink, and UART.
-At the moment I only have info on the multilink mode.
-[Mail me](mailto:SorcererXIII@yahoo.com) if you know more about the other modes.
+At the moment this document only contains info on the multilink mode.
+Please [send us a PR](https://github.com/gbadev-org/gbadoc) if you know more about the other modes.

 #### Multilink Mode